Sanjeev Sachdeva

-Sanjeev Sachdeva (born 26 December 1964) is an Indian judge.
-He is currently serving as Chief Justice of the Madhya Pradesh High Court.
-He formerly served as a judge of Madhya Pradesh High Court where was twice the Acting Chief Justice.
-He later served as a judge of Delhi High Court before being transferred to Madhya Pradesh High Court.
+Sanjeev Sachdeva (born 26 December 1964) is an Indian jurist and currently a sitting judge of the Supreme Court of India since 2 June 2026.
+He served as the 29th Chief Justice of the Madhya Pradesh High Court.
+He is former judge and twice acting chief justice of Madhya Pradesh High Court.
+He also served as a judge of Delhi High Court before being transferred to Madhya Pradesh High Court.